peterhinch/micropython_ra8875/docs/GUI.md

 ## 6.3 Class Checkbox

-This provides for boolean data entry and display.
+This provides for Boolean data entry and display.
 In the `True` state the control can show an 'X' or a filled block of any color.

 Constructor mandatory positional argument: